Our 49th Homeowner! – Natasha Speller

 Natasha and her children are overwhelmed with excitement.
 Moving in to their new home, only five minutes from her parents home, should be an easy transition she says.
 They already have furniture for their new home waiting in storage.
 Natasha is so happy about the entire experience she and her family has had and plans to continue involvement with the Dorchester Habitat for Humanity, volunteering her time when and as much as she can.
 Natasha thanks the Dorchester Habitat for Humanity for everything that the program has done for her.

-“I want to thank Habitat for giving me this opportunity.
+“I want to thank non-profit organization Dorchester Habitat for Humanity for giving me this opportunity.
 When I went in to volunteer for Habitat they made me feel like family right off the back.
 It is a wonderful program and everyone treats you well making everything well worth it.”
 Not only did she gain a home from Habitat, she gained a family.